great-expectations/great_expectations/docs/tutorials/saving_metrics.rst

 Saving Metrics
 ###############

-Saving metrics during Validation makes it easy to construct a dashboard create a new data series based on observed dataset characteristics computed by Great Expectations.
+Saving metrics during Validation makes it easy to construct a new data series based on observed dataset characteristics computed by Great Expectations.
+That data series can serve as the source for a dashboard or overall data quality metrics, for example.

 Storing metrics is still a **beta** feature of Great Expectations, and we expect configuration and capability to evolve rapidly.